coveo/source.coveo.com/_posts/2023-04-28-error-handling-tradeoffs-and-crashing-in-production.md

 If the predicate of the contract is `false`, the program will crash, both in release build and in debug build.

 Why not throw an exception instead of crashing?
-For two reasons.
+For two reasons:
-First, we assume that nobody down the stack will have enough information to handle the exception: we are in a situation that we thought as impossible and for all we know, the stack itself could be corrupted!
+- We assume that nobody down the stack will have enough information to handle the exception: we are in a situation that we thought as impossible and for all we know, the stack itself could be corrupted!
-The second reason is that, as mentioned before, throwing an exception actually execute a lot of code, which is not safe in a context where the program is corrupted.
+- As mentioned before, throwing an exception actually execute a lot of code, which is not safe in a context where the program is corrupted, see [this paper](https://www.ndss-symposium.org/wp-content/uploads/2023/02/ndss2023_s295_paper.pdf) for instance.

 ## Checked exceptions